-In 2019, Taylor Swift announced plans to re-record her first six studio albums after former manager Scooter Braun acquired her master recordings.
+In 2019, Taylor Swift announced plans to re-record her first six studio albums after Scooter Braun acquired her master recordings

-Earlier, it was set to release on Nov.
-19. The new release will feature all 30 songs that were originally meant to go on her fourth studio album.
+On Friday, Swift took her Twitter and announced that the re-recorded version of the album is set to release on Nov.
+19 and will feature all 30 songs that were originally meant to go on her fourth studio album.

 In 2019, Swift announced plans to re-record her first six studio albums after Scooter Braun acquired her master recordings.
 In a new interview with CBS Sunday Morning, the Grammy winner said that she “absolutely” will re-record her first six albums.